-The new standardized clinical practices and the clinical information system will roll out to facilities across VCH, PHSA and PHC starting with the Lions Gate Hospital/Sea-to-Sky group of sites.
+The CST Cerner system and new standardized clinical practices have been implemented at sites including Vancouver General Hospital, Lions Gate Hospital, Squamish General Hospital, St. Paul's Hospital, Mount Saint Joseph, BC Cancer – Vancouver, BC Children’s Hospital and BC Women’s Hospital + Health Centre, and will continue to roll out at facilities across VCH, PHSA and PHC.
 As a foundation for this work, the Vancouver Pharmacy Production Centre opened in fall 2016.

 What will change?